IWI Negev: Design details

+The Negev is a gas-operated, air-cooled, open bolt, select-fire, light machine gun (LMG) with a rotating bolt.
+The Negev uses a long-stroke gas piston system that runs under the barrel and is connected directly to the bolt carrier, the gas system comes with a three position gas regulator for use with different feed types and conditions.
+The design was made to be reliable, especially in adverse conditions.
+It was officially adopted by the Israeli Defense Forces (IDF) in 1997.

 Barrel

-The Negev has a quick-change chrome-lined barrel that is manufactured using a cold hammer forging process.
-The barrel is fitted with a slotted flash suppressor and a fixed carry handle, which is used to transport the weapon and change-out an overheated barrel.
-The barrel can be changed only after lifting open the feed tray cover.
+The Negev has a quick-change chrome-lined cold hammer forged barrel.
+The barrel is fitted with a slotted flash suppressor and a folding ambidextrous carry handle, which is used to carry the weapon and remove the barrel of the Negev.

 During the weapon's initial development a barrel with a 1 in (1:12 in) rifling twist rate was also planned, adapted for the lightweight M193 cartridge.
 Additionally, a multifunction muzzle device was designed, used to launch rifle grenades.